TGYK/rpiWX/README.md

     pip3 install numpy

-Once everything is installed, reboot and plug in your RTL-SDR and run `rtl_test -t` to test that it is functioning properly.
+Once everything is installed, reboot and plug in your RTL-SDR and run `rtl_test -p` to test that it is functioning properly.
 Let it warm up for 10-15 minutes and make a note of the average ppm error value for configuration later.

 Set up predict by running it for the first time with the command `predict` enter long/lat accordingly.
 Predict uses north-positive and **WEST-positive**.
 Google maps supplies north-positive and **EAST-positive**.
 Keep this in mind and do the math.